SiyungCho/seroflow/docs/transformations/dataframe.md

 # DataFrame Transformations Documentation

 This module implements a collection of transformation classes that perform various operations on DataFrames.
-Each transformation class extends the base `Transformation` class and updates the DataFrame stored in the pypeline context accordingly.
+Each transformation class extends the base `Transformation` class and updates the DataFrame stored in the `Pipeline` context accordingly.

 - **TransposeDataFrame**: Transposes the DataFrame.
 - **PivotDataFrame**: Creates a pivot table from a DataFrame.